temporalio/documentation/docs-src/go/self-hosted-worker-docker-network.md

 ---
 id: self-hosted-worker-docker-network
 title: Run a Self-hosted Worker
-description: Build a Docker Image of the Worker and deploy it on your network.
+description: Build a Docker image of the Worker and deploy it on your network.
 sidebar_label: Dockerfile
 tags:
   - docker